-The system of inequity that negatively targets anybody who is not cisgender (which is predominantly but not exclusively Transgender and Non-binary people) and affords power, resources and normativity to cisgender people.
+The system of inequity negatively targets anybody who is not cisgender (which is predominantly but not exclusively Transgender and Non-binary people) and affords power, resources, and normativity to cisgender people.

-- We use the term ‘system’ because like any other system – cissexism has a range of micro and macro component parts that generate the negative outcomes for Trans and Non-binary people we see accross our society.
-Some of these components are: laws, policies, processes, institutions, prevailing media narratives and negative prejudicial ideas about Trans and Non-binary identity.
+- We use the term ‘system’ because like any other system – cissexism has a range of micro and macro parts that generate the negative outcomes for Trans and Non-binary people we see across our society.
+Some of these components are laws, policies, processes, institutions, prevailing media narratives, and negative prejudicial ideas about Trans and Non-binary identity.

-The system of inequity that negatively targets anybody who is not heterosexual (which is predominantly but not exclusively gay, lesbian, bisexual and pansexual people) and affords power, resource and normativity to heterosexual people.
+The system of inequity negatively targets anybody who is not heterosexual (which is predominantly but not exclusively gay, lesbian, bisexual, and pansexual people) and affords power, resources and normativity to heterosexual people.

 - We use the term system, for the same reasons as above

-Ways our societal and organisational cultures position being cis and what cis people do, be, or have as normal.
+Ways our societal and organizational cultures position being cis and what cis people do, be, or have as normal.

-Ways our societal and organisational cultures position being heterosexual and what heterosexual people do, be, have as normal.
+Ways our societal and organizational cultures position being heterosexual and what heterosexual people do, be, and have as normal.

 How we refer to one another in speech – when not using names.
 This is gendered in the English language.